becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 The fourth and final part is this document and the generated SDK javadocs.

-The internal version and build of this software are 1.9(x) with a package identifier of `io.beco.sdk.android.bas`.
-The (x) build number is the patch level and is subject to change as minor, compatible changes and fixes are made.
+The internal version and build of this software are 1.9.x with a package identifier of `io.beco.sdk.android.bas`.
+The ".x" build number is the patch level and is subject to change as minor, compatible changes and fixes are made.
 This complies with semantic versioning [(http://semver.org/)](http://semver.org/).

 ## **RELEASE NOTES AND DIRECTIONS**
 Release | Notes and Directions
 ------------ | -------------
-v1.8(6) to v1.9(12) | Increase foreground responsiveness and provide initial support for Android 8, Oreo. **Notice:** Please update your build.gradle file to use the AltBeacon library version 2.12.2 `org.altbeacon:android-beacon-library:2.12.2`. **Notice:** This release deprecates support for Android versions prior to 5.0.
-Earlier releases may work, but are not tested and validated. v1.7(5) to v1.8(6) | Fix hit stream reporting in the background. **Notice:** Please change your gradle file to point to the altbeacon library version `org.altbeacon:android- beacon-library:2.8.1` because this fixes an issue with Bluetooth stability. v1.7(4) to v1.7(5) | Fix position stability in Android and upgrade the altbeacon library to the latest stable version of 2.10. **Notice:** Please update your gradle file with this version of the altbeacon library `org.altbeacon:android-beacon-library:2.10`. v1.7(2) to v1.7(4) | Fix a serialization bug to handle the latest API changes where fields were added.
-Update build system to Android Gradle stable v2.3.2. v1.6(1) to v1.7(2) | Update build system to Android Gradle Stable v2.2.3.
-Fix a serialization bug related to new backend features. **Notice:** Users must upgrade to be compatible with current generation Beco Cloud services. v1.5(0) to v1.6(0) | Change build system to Android Gradle Stable v2.2.2 and CMake 3.4.1 or later.
+v1.8.6 to v1.9.12 | Increase foreground responsiveness and provide initial support for Android 8, Oreo. **Notice:** Please update your build.gradle file to use the AltBeacon library version 2.12.2 `org.altbeacon:android-beacon-library:2.12.2`. **Notice:** This release deprecates support for Android versions prior to 5.0.
+Earlier releases may work, but are not tested and validated. v1.7.5 to v1.8.6 | Fix hit stream reporting in the background. **Notice:** Please change your gradle file to point to the altbeacon library version `org.altbeacon:android- beacon-library:2.8.1` because this fixes an issue with Bluetooth stability. v1.7.4 to v1.7.5 | Fix position stability in Android and upgrade the altbeacon library to the latest stable version of 2.10. **Notice:** Please update your gradle file with this version of the altbeacon library `org.altbeacon:android-beacon-library:2.10`. v1.7.2 to v1.7.4 | Fix a serialization bug to handle the latest API changes where fields were added.
+Update build system to Android Gradle stable v2.3.2. v1.6.1 to v1.7.2 | Update build system to Android Gradle Stable v2.2.3.
+Fix a serialization bug related to new backend features. **Notice:** Users must upgrade to be compatible with current generation Beco Cloud services. v1.5.0 to v1.6.0 | Change build system to Android Gradle Stable v2.2.2 and CMake 3.4.1 or later.
 Update to support Android Studio v2.2.2.
 Enhance Beco API support to Generation 4 Beco Cloud Services.
 Earlier releases are not forward compatible with Generation 4.
 This release is compatible with both Generation 3 and Generation 4 Beco Cloud Services.

 ## **PACKAGING**
 The Beco SDK is a pre-built Android archive compiled from Java 7 code with native libraries for enhanced performance.
 We have provided distinct builds of the SDK, which should be compatible with the majority of Android application development use cases: